Thell/milp-flow/NOTES.md

 * Chosen Supply nodes - nodes representing each production node.
 * Unused Supply nodes - representing unassigned production nodes.
 * Network nodes (waypoints) - nodes representing the connection network.
-* Demand Aggregation nodes (Town Nodes) - nodes that are part of the Network nodes and have edges leading out of the connection network to Demand Nodes.
+* Demand Aggregation nodes (Town Nodes) - nodes that are part of the Network nodes and have arcs leading out of the connection network to Demand Nodes.
 * Demand nodes - representing the workers of each town.
 * Unused Demand nodes - representing unassigned production nodes.